shrey6162/Questionnaire.github.io/README.md

 •	QUESTION BANK:<br>
             This   provides the students a set of multiple-choice questions<br><br>
 RESULT GENERATION:<br>
             The result of the corresponding student is generated based on his, her performance in the test.
-The result is generated at the end of the quiz.
+The result is generated at the end of the quiz.<br>
 NOTICE BOARD:<br>
-            All the new announcements and notices are published here from here the student can view and respond to them.
+            All the new announcements and notices are published here from here the student can view and respond to them.<br>
 MEETING DESCRIPTION:<br>
-            It displays list of all the upcoming meeting/classes with their joining link and details of their schedule.
+            It displays list of all the upcoming meeting/classes with their joining link and details of their schedule.<br>

 **[⬆ Back to Index](#index)**